If you`ve found this site informative and, hopefully, interesting as well,

 Anatomy of an awkward aerial install

-When I knew we were moving I checked on the Digital UK postcode predictor for an indication of the likely signal at our new house :
+When I knew we were moving house back in Spring 2016 I checked on the Digital UK postcode predictor for an indication of the likely signal at our new house :

 Now we warn these predictors aren`t always that accurate, and this really was a case in point.
 I`d looked at the prediction and thought oh yes, Emley Moor will be fine, in fact I`ll use a high gain B group aerial and get a really decent signal.
 Just to be sure, when we got the keys one of the the first things I did was get a DM Log on a short piece of cable, plug it into my signal meter and point it at Emley out of the upstairs windows.
 The aerial would be up to 12ft lower than when erected on its pole but it`d still give a fair indication of the signal I could expect.